mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 If so, _this_ is what's keeping you chained to your strategy of unconfidence.
 You continue to reward yourself for identifying and avoiding the negative.

 I designed the outcomes of the proposed scenarios to tap into your likely fears, but notice the alternate outcomes I omitted:

+### The Cafe
+After I speak, you hesitate for a second and then stand.
+You walk to her, a flutter in your chest.
+Reaching her, you say, "Hi.
+I know this is random, but you're dressed so well that I had to risk embarrassing myself to say hello."
+She looks up from her phone with those luminous eyes, and smiles.
+"Thank you!
+Today's been so stressful.. you just made my day."
+You reply, "Too much work?"
+"Yess..
+I'm a paralegal, and we're working a big case.
+This is the only moment I've had to get a breath of fresh air."
+The chat continues for a few more moments, before she says, "I have to get back to work, but it was nice meeting you."
+She smiles, but hesitates for a second.
+You recognize the cue: "Do you have an Instagram?
+Maybe we can get a coffee together when you're not slammed with work."
+She smiles again and says, "I'd be okay with that."
+You take her Instagram, and walk back to our table.

 1. You talk to the woman in the café, and she's warm and kind.
 She seems to like you, and you exchange contact information to set up a date.
 1. You take charge of the problematic project, and the project's issues resolve under your guidance.
 Your boss is impressed with your skill, and would like to give you a bonus for your handling of the situation.